‘Celeb Jihad’ On Naked Photos Take-Down Request: We’ll ‘Consult The Holy Qur’an’

 The so-called “Fappening 2.0,” as reported by the Inquisitr, is the given nickname of a naked photo scandal that involves actresses such as Amanda Seyfried and others.
 Seyfried and Emma Watson, according to TMZ, already have their lawyers working on the case, with Amanda’s attorneys already having issued a “cease and desist” letter to Celeb Jihad, the website that purportedly published the naked photos, in an effort to get them removed.

 According to Gossip Cop, Celeb Jihad had an interesting response to the “cease and desist” letter.
-Celeb Jihad wrote, perhaps in a tongue-and-cheek manner because of the Jihad in their Celeb Jihad name, that they would look to the holy book of Islam for direction.
+Celeb Jihad wrote, perhaps in a tongue-and-cheek manner because of the jihad in their Celeb Jihad name, that they would look to the holy book of Islam for direction.

 “We are reviewing the [legal] letter and will consult the holy Qur’an for guidance.”

 Jihad is defined as “a struggle or fight against the enemies of Islam,” and as the “the spiritual struggle within oneself against sin.”
-Therefore, it is perhaps fitting that the so-called Celeb Jihad website would give such a reply, likely an attempt at humor, and perhaps not a website run by Jihadists.
+Therefore, it is perhaps fitting that the so-called Celeb Jihad website would give such a reply, which was likely an attempt at sarcasm.
 Gossip Cop reported that the editor of Celeb Jihad told them exclusively that they were going over the legal letter received and would turn to the Qur’an to figure out what to do.

 In the meantime, Amanda’s lawyers requested the nude photos of her, which include Amanda in sex acts with her ex-boyfriend, Justin Long, be “immediately and permanently” removed from Celeb Jihad.
 If Celeb Jihad refuses to take down the nude photos, there could be legal ramifications for the website.